 From date nights, to friend gatherings and important work meetings, a runny nose that never seems to go away can be hugely debilitating to your everyday life.

 Good news?
 There's hope for you.
 Stop using up 2 whole boxes of tissue paper each week.
-I'm here to teach you how to get rid of your runny nose, permanently.
+I'm here to teach you how to get rid of your runny or sensitive nose, permanently.

 Why is your nose constantly runny?